Through the Medicaid Estate Recovery Program, the state can recover the cost of long-term care after someone has died. But there are exceptions.

-How to I ask for a Waiver?
+How do I ask for a waiver?

 Complete the Application for Hardship Waiver (Form 5006 or 5006- S. Return it to DADS with supporting documents within 60 days from the date of the Notice of Intent to File a Claim.